lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_the_occult_and_dark_spirituality.md

-# Heretica: Contemplating social control
+# Heretica: Contemplating the occult and dark spirituality

 An extended collection of notable responses from [Openness GPT](../../README.md#openness-gpt) that capture the essence of